towolf/towolf.github.com/docs/PsychDemos/MovieDemos/PlayMoviesDemo.markdown

 This demo uses automatic asynchronous playback for synchronized playback of video and sound.
 Each movie plays until end, then rewinds and plays again from the start.
-Pressing the Cursor\-Up/Down key pauses/unpauses the movie and increases/decreases playback rate.
+Pressing the Cursor-Up/Down key pauses/unpauses the movie and increases/decreases playback rate.
-The left\- right arrow keys jump in 1 seconds steps.
+The left- right arrow keys jump in 1 seconds steps.
 SPACE jumps to the next movie in the list.
 ESC ends the demo.

 If the optional RGB color vector backgroundMaskOut is provided, then